Dan MacIsaac (M.A., LLB.)

 Ms. Lane’s clients have included the Provincial Government, a transition house and private individuals.
 She is on the roster to provide legal advice to children in care of the Ministry of Children and Families.

 Kirby Hayes (B.A., JD)

-Kirby Hayes is an articled student at MacIsaac and MacIsaac.
+Kirby Hayes articled with MacIsaac and MacIsaac, and joined the firm as an associate following her call to the bar in 2017.
 She assists the firm in civil litigation, primarily in the areas of ICBC claims, personal injury, and wills and estates.

 Kirby grew up in Mississauga, Ontario, before heading east to attend Dalhousie University in Halifax, Nova Scotia.
 At Dalhousie, Kirby earned her Bachelor of Arts in Political Science, and she stayed at Dalhousie to study at the Schulich School of Law.

 During her time at Dalhousie, Kirby worked in Residence Life and volunteered with the school’s Restorative Justice pilot program.
 After her first year in law school, Kirby worked in mental health law while interning at the Centre for Addiction and Mental Health in Toronto.
 The following summer, Kirby interned at Restorative Justice Victoria – an organization she greatly respects.

 After completing her law degree in 2016, Kirby decided to change coasts.
 She is thrilled to be living in Victoria and assisting clients at MacIsaac and MacIsaac.
 She looks forward to meeting new people and becoming more involved in the community.
 Outside of work, Kirby enjoys sports such as soccer, squash, golf, and curling.